r0man/soundklaus.el/README.md

 ## Authentication

 Some commands like `M-x soundklaus-activities` or `M-x soundklaus-my-tracks` need access to your *SoundCloud* account.
 Your web browser should open Emacs via `emacsclient` for the [OAuth2](http://oauth.net/2) callback URL `soundklaus://oauth/callback`.
-On a Linux system you can configure this by adding the following content to the  `~/.local/share/applications/soundklaus.desktop` file in your home directory, or run `M-x soundklaus-install-desktop-entry` to let Emacs do it for you.
+On a Linux system you can configure this by running `M-x soundklaus-install-desktop-entry`.
+This will write the following content to the `~/.local/share/applications/soundklaus.desktop` file in your home directory.

 ```
 [Desktop Entry]